ivpn/desktop-app/readme.md

 # IVPN for Desktop (Windows/macOS/Linux)

-**IVPN for Desktop** is an IVPN software for desktop platforms.
+**IVPN for Desktop** is the official IVPN app for desktop platforms.
 Some of the features include: multiple protocols (OpenVPN, WireGuard), Kill-switch, Multi-Hop, Trusted Networks, AntiTracker, Custom DNS, Dark mode, and more.
 IVPN Client app is distributed on the official site [www.ivpn.net](https://www.ivpn.net).
 ![IVPN application image](/.github/readme_images/ivpn_app.png)
 * [About this Repo](#about-repo)